-It is a best practice for landlords and property managers to review their credit check policies (and other background check policies) to ensure that they do not discriminate unlawfully because of any protected characteristics.
-It is also a best practice to use alternate forms of verification of ability to pay for any prospective tenant without traditional credit, whether refugee, parolee, or otherwise.
-For example, if a refugee agency will provide full rent payments for the refugee family, other verification of ability to pay would appear unnecessary since the purpose of the credit check would be to provide a reasonable basis for believing that a tenant's rent will be paid.
+alternate forms of verification of ability to pay for any prospective tenant without traditional credit.
+For example, if an agency will provide full rent payments for the family, other verification of ability to pay would appear unnecessary since the purpose of the credit check would be to provide a reasonable basis for believing that a tenant's rent will be paid.